-Since 2006, Telford & Wrekin Council together with support from Friends of Apley Woods and Hadley & Leegomery Parish Council have been endeavouring to increase the variety of species in Apley.
-Over 70 new varieties have been planted to give the place a real arboretum feel and to add seasonal interest, food for wildlife and to provide the next generation of mature trees.
+Since 2006, Telford & Wrekin Council, together with support from Friends of Apley Woods and Hadley & Leegomery Parish Council have been endeavouring to increase the variety of species in Apley.
+Over 70 new varieties have been planted to add seasonal interest, food for wildlife and to provide the next generation of mature trees.

-Much of this new planting has been introduced specimen trees to improve the already fine collection in the more formal areas.
-A variety of Oaks, flowering Crab, Birch, Thorns & Cherries have been planted with volunteer groups as well as more exotic choices such the Foxglove tree (Paulownia tormentosa), Handkerchief tree (Davidia involucrata), Antarctic beech (Nothofagus antartica) and Persian ironwood (Parrotia persica).
+Specimen trees have been planted to improve the already fine collection in the more formal areas, these include a variety of Oaks, Flowering Crab, Birch, Thorns & Cherries, as well as more exotic species such the Foxglove tree (Paulownia tormentosa), Handkerchief tree (Davidia involucrata), Antarctic beech (Nothofagus antartica) and Persian ironwood (Parrotia persica).

-In addition to trees from Japan, China, America, Iran and Europe, Native trees that are far less common than they once were have been planted.
+In addition to trees from Japan, China, America, Iran and Europe, native trees, which are far less common than they once were, have also been planted.
 Two such examples are the Wayfaring tree (Viburnum lantana) and the Wild Service Tree (Sorbus torminalis).

-Some of the best specimen trees can be found on our tree trail that includes great examples of the Western Red cedar (Thuja plicata), Wellingtonia (Sequoiadendron giganteum), Red oak (Quercus rubra) and Beech (Fagus sylvatica).
-There are ten species in total in our trail, why not visit and see if you can spot them all.
+On the tree trail you will find the Western Red cedar (Thuja plicata), Wellingtonia (Sequoiadendron giganteum), Red oak (Quercus rubra) and Beech (Fagus sylvatica).
+There are ten species in total in our trail, why not visit and see if you can spot them all?

 Click below to view a comphrensive list of the tree species which can be found in Apley Woods...